luifavr/Crypto-Telegram-Bot/README.md

 - Or clone this repository and run the command
   **pip install -r requirements.txt**

-Then you would have to change the token and chat_id to the one that Telegram gives you
+Then you should change the token and chat_id to the one that Telegram gives you

 Try it running python3 main.py on your terminal